 Many people are attracted to the idea of starting and growing their own business.
 In most countries there are literally millions of Small Businesses and all of them have been started, at some point, by a person highly motivated and excited about starting their business.
 However, this is a highly risky and quite traumatic experience for many.
 In this article, we introduce several of the issues that a start-up needs to consider.
 We also suggest a far less risky approach to getting yourself into business.
-If you are starting a venture capital funded, high-tech, business with out much business experience, the startup techniques here can also help you.
+If you are starting either a business venture capital funded, high-tech, or business with out much business experience, the startup techniques here can also help you.
 This material is at Yellow Belt level.

 Option 1: Start Your Own

 Starting your own business is a very enticing and exciting opportunity for many who plan to get into a business of their own.